Putnam, Connecticut

 Putnam is a town in Windham County, Connecticut, United States.
-The population was 9,224 at the 2020 census.
+The town is part of the Northeastern Connecticut Planning Region.
+The population was 10,214 at the 2020 census.

 History

 Putnam, originally known as Aspinock, then part of Killingly, is a New England mill town incorporated in 1855.
 Created from sections of Killingly, Pomfret, and Thompson, the town was named in honor of Revolutionary War General Israel Putnam.

 Putnam was a key contributor in providing clothing and other goods to the Civil War soldiers.
 There were numerous mills and a train ran through the town, providing transportation for the goods being produced.

 On August 19, 1955, Putnam was devastated by floods from torrential downpours caused by two hurricanes, which hit Connecticut within the span of a week.
 Hurricane Connie affected Connecticut on August 13, dropping between four and six inches (152 mm) of rain across the state.
 Hurricane Diane soaked the state with 14 in of rain on August 18–19.
 The result was flooding in many of the state's rivers, including the Quinebaug River.
 The resulting torrent of water destroyed homes, businesses and factories.
 Floating magnesium barrels burst, lighting up the night.
 The railroad bed was washed away.

 Toward the end of the twentieth century, the town took advantage of the empty mills and underutilized downtown commercial buildings to develop a large antique center.
 Antique shops lined Main Street and other areas in town.
-Beginning in the early 2000s, many of the antique stores begun to close and were replaced by restaurants, small shops, and a vibrant arts community including Arts and Framing, Sawmill Pottery, and Silver Circle Gallery.
+Beginning in the early 2000s, many of the antique stores begun to close and were replaced by restaurants, small shops, and a vibrant arts community.

-Putnam was also the unlikely base of operations for the All-Russian Fascist Organization, a pre-war Russian emigre group that advocated fascism for the country under Anastasy Vonsyatsky.
+Putnam was also the unlikely base of operations for the All-Russian Fascist Organization, a pre-war Russian emigre group that advocated fascism for the country under Anastasy Vonsiatsky.